scipy/scipy/doc/source/tutorial/stats/kernel_density_estimation.rst

 A histogram is a useful tool for visualization (mainly because everyone understands it), but doesn't use the available data very efficiently.
 Kernel density estimation (KDE) is a more efficient tool for the same task.
-The :func:`~stats.gaussian_kde` estimator can be used to estimate the PDF of univariate as well as multivariate data.
+The :func:`scipy.stats.gaussian_kde` estimator can be used to estimate the PDF of univariate as well as multivariate data.
 It works best if the data is unimodal.

 Univariate estimation
 ^^^^^^^^^^^^^^^^^^^^^

-We start with a minimal amount of data in order to see how :func:`~stats.gaussian_kde` works and what the different options for bandwidth selection do.
+We start with a minimal amount of data in order to see how :func:`scipy.stats.gaussian_kde` works and what the different options for bandwidth selection do.
 The data sampled from the PDF are shown as blue dashes at the bottom of the figure (this is called a rug plot):

 .. plot::
     :alt: " "